 Famous artwork for kids?
 Really?
 Can kids enjoy great works of art?
 We think so!
 In fact, we believe that engaging with artists and their works can be a wonderful family activity.
 We’ve gathered together 7 creative ways to help you do just that.
 So, get ready to enjoy some amazing art pieces, get creative, and maybe learn something along the way.

 You may have seen this photograph circulating around social media in the last few years.
 It was taken by Kirsty Kelly from Lanarkshire who graciously gave me permission to use the image.
 Kirsty’s photographs are gorgeous, but this one captures a wonderfully unscripted moment.
 It is a picture of Kirsty’s daughter responding to a picture of Anna Pavlova painted by John Lavery.
 I love it!

 Great works of art have a way of inspiring our spirits and I have found that young children often connect deeply and intuitively with art.
 Kirsty’s photograph captures such a moment with her daughter- right as it is happening.

 But what about famous artwork for kids?
 Can we really get our children inspired and excited about the visual arts?
 Can we make it fun?
 You bet we can!
 In the next few minutes I am going to show you exactly how.
-In a hurry?
-Use the table of contents below to jump straight to the section you want.

 Famous Artwork For Kids 101